khiem20tc/eth-blockchain-helper/README.md

 # eth-blockchain-helper
-This is library to help interactive with smart contract and helper services in Blockchain networks based on EVM
+This library help interacte with Smart Contract and utils web3 library based on EVM.

 ## Functions